xonixx/xonixx.github.io/makesure-vs-just.md

 ## Conclusion

-It's clear that as an author of the tool I'm quite biased.
-But to me the minimalism and inherent simplicity and coherence allows Makesure to solve many problems more elegantly.
+It's clear that as an author of the tool I'm completely biased.

+But to me the minimalism and inherent simplicity and coherence allows Makesure to
+- eliminate having some problems
+- solve many problems more elegantly